North Road Academy

 If a child is valued, they are more likely to succeed.

-- Welcome all children warmly at the start of each day, on entry to school grounds and to classrooms.
+- Welcome all children warmly at the start of each day, on entry to school grounds and into classrooms.

-- Always identify when pupils/staff struggle to meet expectations and follow up each incident personally.
+- Always identify when pupils/staff struggle to meet expectations and follow up on each incident personally.

 - Maintain consistent practice with adults establishing the same boundaries, always redirecting or encouraging children to be the best that they can be

 - Deliberately and persistently catch children doing the right thing and praise them in front of others moving the attention from those who make poor choices

 - Know their classes/ groups well and relentlessly develop positive relationships and mutual respect with all children.